b d p and q confusion

 Notice the shape of your mouth as you say each letter.

-- When we say /p/, it’s a lip popper!
-Your mouth forms a straight line and then you pop it open.
+• When we say /p/, it’s a lip popper!
+Your mouth forms a straight line, and then you open it.
 Point out that the straight line begins a /p/.

-Other letters that kids confuse might be m and w, i and l, n and u, or groups like h, n, and r.
+Other letters that kids often confuse include m and w, i and l, n and u, or groups like h, n, and r.

 Have you discovered a helpful strategy for dealing with letter reversal issues?
 Please share in the comments below.